 Try working your warm-ups into your morning routine.
 Imagine a quick round of tongue twisters just after brushing your teeth to start your voice, and your day, in the right way.
 Also use your exercises prior to those speaking occasions where you need that little extra oomph, your presentation at work, that speech to the board or the job interview you know you will ace.

 After just one cycle of vocal warm-ups you will feel instant changes to you spoken output, with increased power to your voice.
-After several days, you will start to see noticeable changes to the quality and clarity of your speech.
+After several days, you will start to see noticeable changes to the quality and clarity of your elocution.
 Sharper consonants.
 More distinctive vowels.
 And a big smile on your face.